 The investment portfolio shall remain sufficiently liquid to meet all financial needs and obligations that may be reasonably anticipated.
 This will be accomplished by structuring the portfolio so that securities mature concurrently with anticipated cash requirements.
-While the College purchases securities with the intent of holding them to maturity, it may liquidate early to maximize the total return on assets, or to compensate for temporary shortfalls in liquidity.
+While securities will be purchased with the intent of holding them to maturity, it may liquidate early to maximize the total return on assets, or to compensate for temporary shortfalls in liquidity.